Spring Solar TV Outages: March 1-7

 An astronomical phenomenon called a sun outage disrupts cable TV service twice a year – once in the spring and again in the fall.
-The next time this occurs it will be during the hours of 8 a.m. to 5 p.m. each day from Friday, Oct.
-4 thru Sunday, Oct.
-13, 2019.
-For a list of estimated sun outage times by Co-Mo Connect channel click here.
+The next time this occurs it will be during the hours of 11 a.m. to 6 p.m. each day from Sunday, March 1 thru Saturday, March 7, 2020.

 For those of you who are interested in astronomy, sun outages, sometimes called solar transits or sun fades, occur around the spring and summer equinoxes.
 At these times, the sun’s low path in the sky take it directly behind a communication satellite that transmits signals to a station on earth.
 The sun’s rays interfere with the signals between the communication satellite and the earth station.